 I am really excited to be working on a public art installation!
 Here you can see various stages of my tri-paneled mural on plexiglass in progress.

-Rebecca Klementovich and myself of the Femme Fatales of the North were thrilled to be interviewed for a tv program, New Hampshire Chronicles.
+Rebecca Klementovich and myself of the Femme Fatales of the North were thrilled to be interviewed for a tv program, New Hampshire Chronicle.
 It was a great experience, and we look forward to the segment airing March 1st.
-I will publish here as it becomes available.
+Check it out:

 Join visual artists Kristen Pobatschnig of Conway, NH and Brooke Hammerle of Providence, RI in their opening reception "Parallel Constellations".
 The reception will be on Friday, February 3rd at the WREN Gallery in Bethlehem, NH.
 The reception will be from 5pm-7pm.
 Refreshments will be served.
 The show will run through February 27th.
 For more details, visit the Gallery at Wren's event here